cta-wave/mezzanine/README.md

-# Creating WAVE mezzanine content using a single Python script
+# Creating WAVE mezzanine content using a Python script

 The steps to create WAVE mezzanine content have been combined into a single Python script `mezzanine.py`.